pergravgaard/spring-boot-data/README.md

 So we'll disable the default configuration of the JPA layer and configure it manually.
 Not by XML though, but pure Java classes only.
 Except from a few property files.

+This project is versioned by Git and the different branches are the different "steps" in this guide

 ## Branch: spring-boot-data-jpa-only:

+- Gradle: Split test folder into unit and integration
 - Spring: Log4J2
+- Spring: JPA
+    - Java 8 Time classes and auditing
+    - Transactional behavior
+    - Lazy loaded relations
-- Spring: Transactional JPA & Bean Validation
+    - Bean Validation & Conversion Service
 - Spring: Remove "magical" auto configuration
 - Spring: Liquibase & Hibernate Schema Generator